 In the office, Dr. Duffy applies a topical anesthetic cream, then rolls the face thoroughly in a horizontal, vertical, and diagonal pattern.
 Each patient receives a brand-new roller head; they can't be sterilized and reused.
 The rolling process takes about 30 minutes, and can cause a bit of bleeding, redness, and a "train track" look for a day or so.
 You can't wear any makeup for 24 hours after the procedure.

 The needles on in-office Dermarollers range in size from 0.5mm to 2.5mm — larger needles are better for acne and burn scars, and there are currently some promising ongoing studies using the Dermaroller on burn patients.
-The home version’s needles are only 0.2 mm and won’t produce the same collagen-inducing trauma as longer needles will.
+The home version's needles are only 0.2mm and won't produce the same collagen-inducing trauma that longer needles will.
 Um, then why the hell was I going to do this to myself?

 There have been studies to confirm that Dermarolling can actually help topical medications penetrate more efficiently, which is why I ultimately went for it.
 According to Dr. Duffy, only 4 to 8 percent of that pricey serum you’re using on your face actually penetrates your skin.
 Poking holes in yourself helps the active ingredients get where they need to be.
 This is a trend with laser treatment, too.
 A study published last year demonstrated that when a Clear + Brilliant laser treatment is given prior to using Skinceuticals’ CE Ferulic, an antioxidant preparation, absorption increased exponentially.